mailchimp/content-style-guide/14-creating-structured-content.html.md

 - Writers need to be able to create it quickly
 - You want to encourage repeat visits and familiarity with your content

 All educational content at MailChimp relies heavily on content templates.
-We use templates for:
+We use templates for Knowledge Base articles, Integration Directory descriptions, marketing guides, and more.

-- Knowledge Base content
-- Integration Directory descriptions
-- Marketing guides

 Find all of our structured content templates in the [resources section](TK).